rsrealtime/mr-victoria/README.md

 # pmr-victoria
-Unity HoloToolkit Research Project augmenting Victoria Statue at DHM
+Unity HoloToolkit sesearch project augmenting Victoria statue at DHM

 ## Abstract
-This Unity HoloLens application was developed together with Museum 4.0, Deutsches Historisches Museum (DHM), and Framefield at FU Berlin as a research project.
+This Unity HoloLens application was developed together with Museum 4.0, Deutsches Historisches Museum (DHM), and Framefield at FU Berlin for a research project.
 The application aims to explore different levels of initiative in pure mixed reality (PMR) museum guides.
-It implements three conditions we labled as guided (system initiative), un-guided (user initiative) and co-active (mixed-initiative).
+It implements three conditions of initiative we labled as guided (system initiative), un-guided (user initiative) and co-active (mixed-initiative).

 ## Description
+This HoloLens application is an inquiry into the design space of pure mixed reality (PMR) in the context of museum interpretation.
+The application was developed to reflect constructs such as presence, object presence, agency, co-activity and initiative in PMR.
+Several interaction techniques are implemented to create the sense of being 'there' als well as the sense of various levels of initiative.
+To understand if users can sense those experiential variations, three conditions are implemented.
+While the content of museum interpretation stays the same, the form of (inter)activity with the guide varies.
+Our hypothesis is that various levels of initiative may have an impact on rememberance and experience.
+In addition we are interested in whether the real exhibit loses of gains realness or attenstion in such a PMR environment.

 ## Installation (Developer Toolchain)